Skip to content

 npx @modelcontextprotocol/inspector

-Then, enter the URL of your remote MCP server.
-You can use an MCP server running on your local machine on localhost, or you can use a remote MCP server running on Cloudflare.
+You can connect to an MCP server running on your local machine or a remote MCP server running on Cloudflare.

 Connect your remote MCP server to Claude Desktop via a local proxy